troygNZ/homebridge-solax/README.md

       }
     ]
 ```

-`address`: The base hostname of your inverter connection dongle
+**address**: The base hostname of your inverter connection dongle

-`latitude`: Optional: Specifies the latitude of your solar installation.
+**latitude**: *Optional*: Specifies the latitude of your solar installation.
 Used to determining accurate Sunset and Sunrise times.

-`longitude`: Optional: Specifies the longitude of your solar installation.
+**longitude**: *Optional*: Specifies the longitude of your solar installation.
 Used to determining accurate Sunset and Sunrise times.

-### Leveraging in Automations
+### Leveraging in Automations via Motion Sensor Accessories
 TBD